-Here, we are going to dive straight to the Shilajit benefits which you can skip through to using the menu below.
+Here, we are going to dive straight into the Shilajit benefits which you can skip through using the menu below.
 So far the research has indicated that there are many.
 I stopped adding to this list at 23, but I’m sure you could find more if you really wanted to.

 For those of you who may not know what Shilajit is, it is a black resin that forms naturally as a result of the progressive, and very slow decomposition of plant matter.